By Ogova Ondego

 Kenya’s Gross Domestic Product (GDP) has been dropping steadily.
 In 1994 it stood at 3.7%.
 This dropped to 2.3 in 1997 and to 1.6% in 1998.
 The per capita income dropped from US$400 in 1963 to $300 in 1999.
 These factors need to be addressed before attempting to eradicate poverty.

-While the government talked about eradicating poverty, experts predicted a worse health situation not only in Africa, but also in Kenya.
+While the government talked about eradicating poverty, experts predicted a worse health situation in Africa, including Kenya.
 One in every three Africans (one in every two in Kenya) lived below the poverty line in 1999.
 The AIDS scourge and rapid population increase exacerbated matters.
 It was unclear why the government had not addressed these two factors in its anti-poverty strategy.
+Or had it?

 The World Bank and the International Monetary Fund’s Structural Adjustment Programmes (SAPs) have frustrated the World Health Organisation’s ‘Health for All’ strategy all over the world.
 The Bretton Woods twins insisted that developing world adopt SAPs in return for aid.
 But SAPs demand that governments not subsidize health services and that consumers pay for health care.
 User services makes health care less available to the poor who now die from otherwise preventable diseases.